A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions: Motivation: Incompressible Fluid Simulation with Mixed B.C.s

 We discretize the full domain $\fullDomain$ using a regular marker-and-cell (MAC) staggered grid with $n_c$ cubic elements \cite{harlow:1964:pic}.
 The disjoint subdomains $\fluid$, $\air$, and $\solid$ are each represented by a per-cell rasterized indicator field; these are collected into a 3-channel image, stored as a tensor $\image$.
 In the case of a 2D square with $n_c = N^2$, this tensor is of shape $(3, N, N)$, and summing along the first index yields a single-channel image filled with ones.

 Velocities and forces are represented at the \emph{corners} of this grid, and for smoke simulations the advection step \pr{eqn:advect} is implemented using an explicit semi-Lagrangian method \citep{stam:1999:stable, robert:1981:stable}.
 For free-surface simulations, advection is performed by interpolating fluid velocities from the grid onto particles responsible for tracking the fluid state, advecting those particles, and then transferring their velocities back to the grid.
-In our examples, we use a PIC/FLIP blend transfer scheme with a 0.99 ratio \citep{zhu:2005:sand-fluid}.
+We use a PIC/FLIP blend transfer scheme with a 0.99 ratio \citep{zhu:2005:sand-fluid}.

-Pressure values are stored at element \emph{centers}, and the Laplace operator in \pr{eqn:poisson} is discretized into a sparse symmetric matrix ${\A \in \R^{n_c \times n_c}}$ using the standard second-order accurate finite difference stencil (with 5 points in 2D and 7 in 3D) but with modifications to account for Dirichlet and Neumann boundary conditions: stencil points falling outside $\fluid$ are dropped, and the central value (\emph{i.e.}, the diagonal matrix entry) is determined as the number of neighboring cells belonging to either $\fluid$ or $\air$.
+Pressure values are stored at element \emph{centers}, and the Laplace operator of \pr{eqn:poisson} is discretized into a sparse symmetric matrix ${\A \in \R^{n_c \times n_c}}$ using the standard second-order accurate finite difference stencil (with 5 points in 2D and 7 in 3D) but with modifications to account for Dirichlet and Neumann boundary conditions: stencil points falling outside $\fluid$ are dropped,

+and the central value (\emph{i.e.}, the diagonal matrix entry) is determined as the number of neighboring cells belonging to either $\fluid$ or $\air$.
 Examples of these stencils are visualized in 2D in the inset.
 Rows and columns corresponding to cells outside $\fluid$ are left empty, meaning $\A$ typically has a high-dimensional nullspace.
-These empty rows and columns are removed before solving, obtaining a smaller positive definite matrix $\Areduced \in \R^{n_f \times n_f}$, where $n_f$ is the number of fluid cells.
+These empty rows and columns are removed before solving, obtaining a smaller positive definite matrix ${\Areduced \in \R^{n_f \times n_f}}$, where $n_f$ is the number of fluid cells.

 The right-hand side of \pr{eqn:poisson} is discretized using the standard MAC divergence finite difference stencil into a vector $\b \in \R^{n_c}$, which also receives contributions from the Neumann boundary.
 Entries of this vector corresponding to cells outside $\fluid$ are removed to form right-hand side vector $\tilde \b \in \R^{n_f}$ of the reduced linear system representing the discrete Poisson equation: